Last updated 10th June, 2025

 Let's look into it!

-The average double glazing cost varies depending on location, current window type, the amount of windows, quality of glass, amount of openings, type of window locks, and any scaffolding costs involved.
+The average double glazing cost is between £4,000 to £5,000 but this can vary depending on location, current window type, the amount of windows, quality of glass, type of window locks, and any scaffolding or labour costs involved.

-Below are some estimated costs of installing double glazing windows:
+Below are some estimated costs of installing double glazing windows, including larger sized properties:

 Number of Windows | Avg.
 Cost | Duration |